kernladung/californium/README.md

 *californium* uses [clang](http://clang.llvm.org/) as compiler, [g++](https://gcc.gnu.org/) as linker and [ninja](https://github.com/ninja-build/ninja) as build-tool.

-To build *californium* open terminal in the root folder of the repository and:
+To build *californium* open a terminal in the root folder of the repository and:

     $ ninja